CaydendW/Cashew/README.md

 # Atribution
 I used some sound files for the on and off sounds.
 They are both listed under [Atribution 3.0](https://creativecommons.org/licenses/by/3.0/)

+## Sound file 1
-Title: Robot Blip
+* Title: Robot Blip
-Uploaded: 01.11.11
+* Uploaded: 01.11.11
-License: Attribution 3.0
+* License: Attribution 3.0
-Edits: None
+* Edits: None
-Recorded by Marianne Gagnon
+* Recorded by Marianne Gagnon

+## Sound file 2
-Title: Robot Blip 2
+* Title: Robot Blip 2
-Uploaded: 01.05.11
+* Uploaded: 01.05.11
-License: Attribution 3.0
+* License: Attribution 3.0
-Edits: None
+* Edits: None
-Recorded by Marianne Gagnon
+* Recorded by Marianne Gagnon